-- disregarding an officer's order to stop their car.
+- disregarding an officer's order to stop their car, or

 An alleged violation of reckless driving laws in Las Vegas is just misdemeanor as long as the incident does not cause death or substantial physical harm.
-Otherwise, it's considered a felony crime.
+Otherwise, it is considered a felony crime.

 Penalties for Reckless Driving (NRS 484B.653)